rethinkdb/docs/api/python/accessing-rql/set_loop_type.md

 # Description #

 Set an asynchronous event loop model.
 Currently, the only event loop model RethinkDB supports is `"tornado"`, for use with the [Tornado web framework](http://www.tornadoweb.org).
-After setting the event loop to `"tornado"` then the [connect](/api/python/connect) command will return Tornado `Future` objects.
+After setting the event loop to `"tornado"`, the [connect](/api/python/connect) and [run](/api/python/run) commands will return Tornado `Future` objects.

 __Example:__ Read a table's data using Tornado.